 - Ground floor easy access.

-- Sleeps two with double or twin beds.
+- Sleeps two with king sized bed.

 - Cotton bed linen, towels all included in rent.